HewlettPackard/hpegl-metal-client/v1/pkg/client/docs/HostsApi.md

 ## Add

-> Host Add(ctx, newHost)
+> Host Add(ctx, newHost, optional)

 Create a new Host

 Creates a new host object which kicks off the provisioning of a physical server in accordance to the attributes provided for the Host object.
 Most values for these options must be selected from the set of options provided by the get available-resources API call.
 The SvcFlavor, SvcVersion, LocationID, SSHKeyIDs, and Network attribute must all be set with appropriate ID values from the available-resources call.
+If GreenLake Platform IAM issued token is used for authentication, then it is required to pass  'X-Role' and 'X-Workspaceid' headers.

 ### Required Parameters